prabhjotsinghbharaj/Cloud-DevOps-Projects/project-2/README.md

 # Deploy a high-availability web app using CloudFormation
-This is one of the project in Udacity Cloud DevOps Engineer Nanodegree.

 ## Project Overview
 Assume that one company is creating Instagram like application.
 Developers have developed the code and pushed the code into the S3 bucket on AWS.
 Now the task is to create the infrastructure for deploying that application in an automated way using CloudFormation following the best practices and once infrastructure is ready, deploy that application code onto that HA infrastructure.